wieslawsoltes/Dock/docs/dock-docking-groups.md

 string? group = DockProperties.GetDockGroup(myControl);
 ```

-The attached property supports inheritance, so setting it on a parent container automatically applies the group to all child elements unless they have their own explicit group.
+The attached property supports inheritance, so setting it on a parent container
+automatically applies the group to all child elements unless they have their own
+explicit group.
+Use it for styling or visual diagnostics, not to drive docking
+rules.

 ## Implementation Details